thejimmyg/express-mustache-jwt-signin/README.md

 * `withUser` - Express middleware for adding `req.user` to the request based on the contents of the JWT
 * `signedIn` - Express middleware for ensuring `req.user` is present, and redirecting to a sign in page if not for the user to sign in
+* `hasClaims` - Express middleware for checking the claims associated with a custom function

 Note, `withUser` requires the `cookie-parser` middleware set up first: